 Low humidity and dry air can make your surfaces, as well as your air, extra dusty where as high humidity can help feed dust mites and facilitate the growth of mold.
 Both of which are common household allergens.

 Dust has the ability to create havoc anywhere.

 It can have an negative effect on your:

 1.Respiratory System – Dust is made up of multiple components that are considered allergens

 2. Skin – dust can clog skin pores which makes acne spread easier as well as dry out your skin and your lips.

 3. Household electronics like laptops – laptops and computers tend to get very hot when dust settles on the components located inside.
 Not only does it make you where electronics get hot, we can make things like switches and volume knobs staticky.

-4. Plant- if your plants are covered in dust, you can affect photosynthesis and cause your plants to be malnourished for lack of sunlight.
+4. Plants- if your plants are covered in dust, you can affect photosynthesis and cause your plants to be malnourished for lack of sunlight.